-Bronchospasm is a reversible narrowing of the airways in response to a stimulus.
-Bronchospasm is not a diagnosis.
+Bronchospasm is narrowing of the airways due to a trigger.
+It is a symptom, not a diagnosis.

 |Airways to Lungs|

 The narrow airway is caused by muscle spasms around the airway.
 There is also swelling and increased mucus in the airway.
 It is triggered by allergens, infections, cold air, or chemicals.
 The triggers vary from person to person.

 It is not clear what causes the tissue to overreact.
 It may be due to environment, genes, and biology.